smpotts/smpotts.github.io/projects.md

 By examining the user's profile, dating preferences, and interactions with other users, the project aims to reveal patterns, trends, and meaningful statistics that enhance the understanding of how users engage with Hinge and make decisions based on their preferences.

-- Technologies: Python, Plotly, Pandas, Docker
+- Technologies: Python, Plotly, pandas, Docker
 - Data Source: Personal data exports from Hinge
 - GitHub: [View Repository](https://github.com/smpotts/hinge-data-analysis)
 - Key Features: Analyzes user profile presentation, dating preferences, messaging patterns, response times, and match durations